-[See Human Sexuality Instruction on page 18 and policies BDF and EHAA. for more information.]
+[See Consent to Human Sexuality Instruction on page 8, Consent to Instruction on Prevention of Child Abuse, Family Violence, Dating Violence, and Sex Trafficking on page 9, and policies BDF and EHAA. for more information.]

 Student Wellness Policy/Wellness Plan (All Grade Levels)